 - Careful consideration should be given as to whether the request puts the child at risk of immediate Significant Harm.
 If this is the case, then the procedure for seeking an emergency protection order (or, where appropriate, police protection) should be invoked;

 - The Nominated Manager's view should be sought;

 - Where a review has been undertaken, the IRO's opinion should be sought;

 - A Working Agreement with the parent or carer should be sought;

-- The social worker and team manager should discuss whether to make an urgent request for a service to support the child or parent /carer e.g. CAF/Early Help, 'Relate' or Drug/alcohol advisory service etc.
+- Consider whether an urgent request and commissioning of a resource(s) or service for the child or parent /carer support should be sought e.g. CAF/Early Help, 'Relate' or Drug/alcohol advisory service etc.

 - Other partner agencies, such as Schools, Education Department and Health should be advised of the change of circumstances;

 - A Child in Need Planning Meeting should be promptly arranged.